Lesson Contents

-OSPF uses a DR (Designated Router) and BDR (Backup Designated Router) on each multi-access network.
-A multi-access network is a segment where we have more than two routers.
-OSPF figures this out by looking at the interface type.
-For example, an Ethernet interface is considered a multi-access network, and a serial interface is considered a point-to-point interface.
+This election happens per multi-access segment, not per area.
+A multi-access network is a network segment with more than two routers where routers can reach each other directly.
+OSPF figures out whether a network is multi-access or not by looking at the interface type.
+For example, an Ethernet interface is considered multi-access, and a serial interface with PPP encapsulation is considered a point-to-point interface.
+OSPF automatically sets the correct OSPF network type for each interface.

 Here’s an example of a network with 3 OSPF routers on a FastEthernet network.
 They are connected to the same switch (multi-access network) so there will be a DR/BDR election.
 OSPF has been configured, so all routers have become OSPF neighbors.
 Let’s take a look: